School Shootings

 Introduction

 School shootings have taken their place as a cultural phenomenon in the international community.
 Though one of the earliest recorded events took place in 1913 in Bremen, Germany, it was not until the late 1990s and early 2000s when these events became more “culturally mainstream.”
-This shift came in part to high profile cases in the United States, including shootings at Columbine High School (1999), Virginia Tech (2007), and more recently, Sandy Hook Elementary School (2012).
+This shift came in part to high profile cases in the United States, including shootings at Columbine High School (1999), Virginia Tech (2007), and Sandy Hook Elementary School (2012), and events like the shootings at Marjory Stoneman Douglas High School (2018) and Robb Elementary School (2022) have reinforced the saliency of the phenomenon.
 Several high profile cases from other countries––such as the Dunblane, Scotland, shooting (1996), Erfurt, Germany, massacre (2002), and Jokela school shooting in Finland (2007)––also contribute to the heightened awareness of the phenomenon.
 The study of school shootings is a relatively new topic of interest, yet it invites research from a number of disciplines, including sociology, criminology and criminal justice, education, public health, communications, and psychology.
 The multidisciplinary body of research on school shootings takes a number of different approaches to analyzing this topic.
-A number of books have been written, including those which focus on specific events, such as Columbine and Sandy Hook.
+A number of books have been written, including those that focus on specific events, such as Columbine and Sandy Hook.
 Technical reports have been offered, aimed at understanding these and other past events, while also providing threat assessment models and other useful information for practitioners, policymakers, and members of the education community.
 Articles about school shootings from a variety of perspectives have appeared in both edited volumes as well as special edition journal issues.
 In an effort to prevent the next episode, a number of researchers have examined both individual and societal-level factors that may assist in profiling school shooters.
-Similarly, examinations into risk and threat assessment, policy changes, and preventative strategies also are important areas of research when examining the aftermath and legacies of such events.
+Similarly, examinations into risk and threat assessment, policy changes, and preventative strategies are also important areas of research when examining the aftermath and legacies of such events.
 These shootings have the ability to generate fear and concern among the general public, despite whether they are directly or indirectly aware of these events, and such reactions typically are perpetrated by the media.
 As such, one of the broadest areas of inquiry with regard to school shootings aims at understanding the media construction of both the shooters and the events themselves.
-In order to answer many of the difficult and often unanswered questions about these events, some researchers have turned to utilizing theory for potential explanations and understanding.
+To answer many of the difficult and often unanswered questions about these events, some researchers have turned to utilizing theory for potential explanations and understanding.
 Finally, as school shootings are not solely a problem for the United States, both comparative and international approaches have been used to understand this global problem.
 When taken individually, these works offer important insights into their relative perspectives; yet, when examined collectively, these works provide a robust and more complete understanding of the phenomenon of school shootings.

 Books

-The following section includes books on single events as well as overall phenomenological examinations of school shootings and similar rampage events.
+This section includes books on single events as well as overall phenomenological examinations of school shootings and similar rampage events.
 Each of these works, while important to the overall study of school shootings, provides very different approaches to their explanation of the topic.
 Newman, et al. 2004 is one of the earliest and most cited works examining social explanations for school shootings.
 Others have instead chosen to focus on individual-level explanations.
-Langman 2009 examines psychological profiles of school shooters to identify potential causal factors, while Klein 2012 discusses the role of bullying in precipitating school shooting events.
+Langman 2015 examines psychological profiles of school shooters to identify potential causal factors, while Klein 2012 discusses the role of bullying in precipitating school shooting events.
 Different perspectives also have been used to situate the issue of school shootings in a larger narrative of violence.
-Kellner 2008, for example, situates his discussion on school shootings in the context of domestic terrorism.
-Ames 2005 frames these acts as a form of rage murder, whereas Fast 2009 identifies school shootings as acts of ceremonial violence.
-Fox and Burstein 2010 provides a broader discussion, situating school shootings in the overarching discourse of violence in schools, while Fein and Hickman 2003 delves deeper into the issue of school-based violence by examining the problem of school shootings from the perspective of school leaders.
-Fox, et al. 2012 takes an even broader approach, situating school shootings among other types of rare homicides.
+Kellner 2008, for example, situates its discussion on school shootings in the context of domestic terrorism.
+Fein and Hickman 2003 delves deeper into the issue of school-based violence by examining the problem of school shootings from the perspective of school leaders.
+Fox, et al. 2018 takes an even broader approach, situating school shootings among other types of rare homicides.
+Poland and Ferguson 2021 provides an overview of school shootings as a phenomenon and dives into best practices for school safety; meanwhile, Jeynes 2020 proposes a multidimensional approach to preventing school shootings that takes into account the many biological, social, and psychological factors that precipitate these events.
+Madfis 2020 takes a different approach by examining thwarted school shootings to better understand the policies and practices that can prevent them.

 Fast, Jonathan.
 Ceremonial Violence: A Psychological Explanation of School Shootings.
 Woodstock, NY: Overlook, 2009.